arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-debugging/giga-debugging.md

 Debugging is the process of identifying and fixing errors in your code.
 It’s a vital skill for anyone writing code especially when dealing with microcontrollers like those on your Arduino.
 As with everything, debugging can be done at different levels, you can read up on the topic [here](/learn/microcontrollers/debugging).

 The GIGA R1 WiFi is a special candidate because it allows you to use two cores at the same time ([read more](/tutorials/giga-r1-wifi/giga-dual-core/)).
-For example, one core can continously read sensor data while the other core performs some computation based on that data.
+For example, one core can continuously read sensor data while the other core performs some computation based on that data.
 By dedicating different cores to different tasks, you can keep operations separate, which leads to more efficient coding, especially in more complex projects.
 This also means you can debug each sketch independently making it easier to troubleshoot potential issues.

 This article covers the basic steps for debugging both cores on the GIGA R1 WiFi using the SWD pins and a J-Link® debugger.